apache/druid/docs/content/querying/segmentmetadataquery.md

 merging, segments with unknown aggregators will be ignored, and conflicts between aggregators will only null out the aggregator for that particular column.

-In particular, with lenient merging, it is possible for an invidiual column's aggregator to be `null`.
+In particular, with lenient merging, it is possible for an individual column's aggregator to be `null`.
 This will not occur with strict merging.